lkodinsson/MARS/Fantasy/Archetypes.md

 **Spells** Monks start with three spells.
 **Talent** Meditative Rest
 **Primary Stat** Monks must start with a maximum resolve of 11 or greater.

+## Paladin

+While clerics can represent the full spectrum of the devoted, paladins represent the militaristic strong arm of these ideologies.
+They are there to protect those they declare in need, primarly those who follow tenets resembling their own.
+They are often drafted as mercenaries to empires who show loyalty to their cause.

+**Skills** Athletics (r6), Faith (Anarchy, War, Justice, or Order) (r6), Finesse, Martial, or Ranged (r6), Lore or Medicine (r6), Stealth or Perception (r6)
+**Maneuvers** Paladins start with one maneuver.
+**Spells** Paladins start with two spells.
+**Talent** Divine Axiom (Any), Toughness (+4)
+**Primary Stat** Paladins must start with a maximum resolve of 11 or greater.

 ## Ranger